Hip Replacement Surgery

 - Raised toilet seat

-- Stable chair with firm seat cushion and firm back with two arms, which will allow your knees to be positioned lower than your hips
+- Stable chair with firm seat cushion and firm back with 2 arms.
+This will allow your knees to be positioned lower than your hips

 - Long-handled sponge and shower hose